minkezhang/cachepp/docs/api/cacheinterface.md

 * `typename D`

-	Each cache may need auxiliary data in a call to accessing the cache, in order to impelement custom eviction algorithms. `D` is the type of the class which will provide this feature.
+	Each cache may need auxiliary data in a call to accessing the cache, in order to implement custom eviction algorithms. `D` is the type of the class which will provide this feature.

 * `typename T`